Blazemeter/taurus/site/dat/docs/Cloud.md

 ## Configuring Cloud Locations

 Cloud locations are specified per-execution.
 Specifying multiple cloud locations for execution means that its `concurrency` and/or `throughput` will be distributed among the locations.
 Locations is the map of location id's and their relative weights.
+Relative weight determines how much value from `concurrency` and `throughput` will be put into corresponding location.

 ```yaml
 ---